brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Bocas del Toro

-Bocas del Toro is a lively Caribbean archipelago of jungle-covered islands, where backpackers hop between beaches, coral reefs, and overwater hostels in one of Panama’s most social tropical escapes.
+Bocas del Toro is a lively archipelago of jungle-covered islands, where backpackers hop between beaches, coral reefs, and overwater hostels.
+The islands were a pirate hub, then had a banana boom, and now suvive off tourism and conservation.
+The area gets hit hard by storms and was rebuilding while we were there.
+Every hostel in Panama offers *'free breakfast'* in the form of pancake powder.
+We ate a lot of pancakes while this was still novel.
+Long walks across the island brought us to nice beaches, a pool, yet another pizza, and cheap bottles of Cerveza Panama by the sunset.

+One day we did a boat trip around Zapatilla Island.
+This included snorkelling at places like Dolphin Bay and Starfish Beach, seeing sloths and turtles, and exploring small islands for hours.
+Some had sandy trails, others were just rings of beach where you could wander and find natural pools and quiet ocean all to yourself.
+They were likely the most picturesque beaches I'd ever seen.

 <p align="center" width="100%">
     <img width="400" src="/images/bpcaXX.jpeg">